Rangers learn potential Europa League last 16 opponents - when is the draw and how to watch

 Rangers' possible Europa League last 16 opponents

-The Ibrox side will face one of the following eight teams who have qualified from the play-off round: Benfica (beat Toulouse 2-1 on aggregate), Qarabag (beat Braga 6-5 on aggregate), Freibug (beat Lens 3-2 on aggregate), AC Milan (beat Rennes 5-3 on aggregate), Sporting Lisbon (beat Young Boys 4-2 on aggregate), Sparta Prague (beat Galatasary 6-4 on aggregate), Marseille (beat Shakhtar Donetsk 5-2 on aggregate), Feyenoord or Roma (2-2 on aggregate, currently playing extra-time).
+The Ibrox side will face one of the following eight teams who have qualified from the play-off round: Benfica (beat Toulouse 2-1 on aggregate), Qarabag (beat Braga 6-5 on aggregate), Freibug (beat Lens 3-2 on aggregate), AC Milan (beat Rennes 5-3 on aggregate), Sporting Lisbon (beat Young Boys 4-2 on aggregate), Sparta Prague (beat Galatasary 6-4 on aggregate), Marseille (beat Shakhtar Donetsk 5-2 on aggregate), Roma (beat Feyenoord on penalties after 2-2 draw on aggregate.

 Europa League last 16 match dates